7mochi/llhl/README.md

 - More than 1 HLTV allowed.
 - Force connected HLTV to have a certain delay value as a minimum (Minimum value is 30).
 - Nuke blocking capabilities (Lampgauss, ghostmine, rocket, etc)
-- Simple OpenGF32 and AGFix detection (Through cheat commands).
+- Simple OpenGF32 and AGFix detection (Through cheat commands.
+Optional, enabled by default).
 - Take screenshots at map end and occasionally when a player dies.
 - Avoid abusing a ReHLDS bug (Server disappears from the masterlist when it's' paused) only when there's no game in progress.
 - Changing model during a match subtract 1 from the score.
 (Optional, enabled by default).